-Last Barn is a beautiful conversion of a traditional Welsh barn tucked away in rolling countryside within the Pembrokeshire National Park.
+Last Barn is a beautiful conversion of a traditional Welsh barn, tucked away in rolling countryside within the Pembrokeshire National Park.
 This detached, secluded property is nestled at the end of a quiet country lane and was once part of Valast Hill Farm which dates to the early 19th century.
-Last Barn has been carefully restored to a high standard, retaining much of its original character and with a bathroom newly refurbished in 2018.
+Last Barn has been carefully restored to a high standard, retaining much of its original character.

-Wonderful walks through Bosherton Lily Ponds and to the award-winning beaches of Barafundle and Broad Haven (part of the National Trust Stackpole Estate) are a few minutes’ drive away.
+Wonderful walks through Bosherton Lily Ponds and to the beaches of Barafundle and Broad Haven (part of the National Trust Stackpole Estate) are a few minutes’ drive away.
 A mile down a quiet country lane takes you to a permissive pathway across Castlemartin range and on to the Pembrokeshire Coastal Path.
 Here is a stunning section of coastline featuring St Govan’s Chapel (a medieval church built into the cliff face) and, further on, the famous Green Bridge of Wales.
-Other nearby beaches include Freshwater West, which featured in a number of films, including Harry Potter, and West Angle Bay.
-The nearest pub is award winning and is only 2 miles.
+Other nearby beaches include Freshwater West, which featured in several films, including Harry Potter, and West Angle Bay.
+The nearest pub is only 2 miles.
 The historic walled town of Pembroke is 3 miles away and features a magnificent Norman castle, famous as the birthplace of Henry VII.

 On entering Last Barn, two slate steps lead to a farmhouse-style kitchen with a large beamed and vaulted ceiling where you can enjoy dining with the whole family.
-Glass doors lead to a south facing private patio and garden where you can relax and enjoy alfresco dining.
-A large living room with a traditional wood burner in an inglenook fireplace, oak floor and exposed beams cater for cosy nights in.
-There is a bunk bedroom on the ground floor, double on the bottom and single on the top, and a shower room with toilet and a bathroom with toilet.
-On the first floor there is a double bedroom with a kingsize bed and a twin bedroom.
-Separate stairs lead to another bedroom with a kingsize bed making this the perfect property not just for one family but also for two families or friends to stay at.
-Shops 3 miles, pub and restaurant 1½ miles.
+Glass doors lead to a south facing, private patio and garden where you can relax and enjoy al fresco dining.
+There is a cosy living room with a traditional wood burner and inglenook fireplace.
+On the ground floor there is a bunk bedroom, double on the bottom and single on the top, next to a shower room with toilet, refurbished in 2019.
+There are two wings to the property with separate stairs leading to bedrooms.
+One half with a kingsize room and the other with another kingsize bedroom next to a twin bedroom above a bathroom with toilet, refurbished in 2019.
+Making this the perfect property for two families or friends to stay.
+All rooms with beams and wooden floor.
+There is a secure front and back garden with well-maintained and interesting plants, making it the perfect play area for children and dogs.
+Shops 3 miles, pub 2 miles, restaurant 1½ miles.

 Read more about The Last Barn